Billing

 For instance, healthcare providers often use modifier 59 to indicate that grouping these procedures together was necessary under the circumstances.
 Another common modifier is modifier 51.
 This is frequently used to let insurers know which procedures were additional to the primary procedure.

-But CPT add-on codes, by definition, indicate which procedures are secondary.
-These codes can’t be billed without a primary code, and the fee is already discounted as it is a secondary procedure.
+CPT add-on codes, by definition, indicate which procedures are secondary.
+These codes can’t be billed without a primary code, and, notably, the fee is already discounted as it is a secondary procedure.

 How to write CPT add-on codes

 Using CPT add-on codes is much like using primary CPT codes.
 The golden rule is simply to make sure you’re always using an add-on code in combination with a primary code (unless it’s code +99292).
-Healthie’s free Starter Plan makes it easy to organize all primary and add-on CPT codes used in your practice, all for $0.
-Click here to get started today.
-You can find a full list of CPT add-on codes in Appendix D of the CPT manual, which also includes guidelines to help you ensure you’re billing correctly.
+You can find a full list of CPT add-on codes in Appendix D of the CPT Manual, which also includes billing guidelines to help you ensure you’re billing correctly.

-Making sure that you’re coding for your services correctly can be time-consuming.
+Accurate coding is crucial for proper reimbursement, but it can be time-consuming and complex.
 Practice management and billing software, such as Healthie, can make a big difference.
 Automating and streamlining the insurance claims submission process can remove a lot of the pressures that come with this important aspect of running a medical practice.

 Launch, grow & scale your business today.